saxenavaibhav/AWS-SAA-C02-Course/README.md

 - Linux SSH protocol, Port 22

 Login to the instance using an SSH key pair.
-Private Key - Stored on local machine to initiate connection.
+- Private Key - Stored on local machine to initiate connection.
 Downloadable only once.
 AWS does not keep it.
-Public Key - AWS places this key on the instance.
-Kept on teh instance.
+- Public Key - AWS places this key on the instance.

 You can connect to an instance if the private key you use to login matches the public key stored on the instance.